Reds vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. and Jonathan India are two of the top players with prop bets for the taking when the Atlanta Braves and the Cincinnati Reds meet at Great American Ball Park on Friday (first pitch at 6:40 PM ET).
+Jonathan India and Ronald Acuna Jr. are two of the top players with prop bets on the table when the Cincinnati Reds and the Atlanta Braves play at Great American Ball Park on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!